nguillet23/MarioKartELO/README.md

-# Mario Kart Elo — Supabase Setup
+# Mario Kart Elo

+A friend-group Mario Kart Grand Prix tracker with a chess-style Elo rating per player.
+See `PLAN.md` for the full design.

+## Local Development

+The app lives in `web/` (Vite + React + TypeScript + Tailwind).

+1. Install dependencies:
+   - `cd web`
+   - `npm install`
+2. Copy `web/.env.example` to `web/.env` and fill in your Supabase project's URL and anon key (Supabase dashboard → Project Settings → API). `.env` is gitignored — never commit real keys, though the anon key is meant to be public anyway (see `PLAN.md` §1).
+3. Run the dev server: `npm run dev` (from inside `web/`).
+4. Build for production: `npm run build` — outputs to `web/dist/`, with the `/MarioKartELO/` base path already configured in `vite.config.ts` for GitHub Pages hosting.

+## Supabase Setup

 This is the one-time SQL setup for the Supabase project, matching the design in `PLAN.md`.
 Paste each block into the Supabase dashboard's **SQL Editor** and run it, in order.

-## 1. Schema, view, RLS, and write-access functions
+### 1. Schema, view, RLS, and write-access functions

 Run this once on a fresh Supabase project.
 It creates all four tables, the `player_stats` view, enables Row Level Security with public-read-only